DenilsonPaco98/DenilsonPaco98/README.md

 I'm Denilson Paco and this is my GitHub profile.
 I do my best to share what I'm learning and to keep well-documented repos.
 - 💻  Data and ML Enthusiast
 - 🏢  Studying for my next challenge
-- 🌎  Based in Brazil, São Paulo
+- 🌎  Currently living in Brazil - São Paulo
 - 👩‍💻  More about me:
         [LinkedIn](https://www.linkedin.com/in/denilson-paco-24b629181/)